15 Unique Things To Do in Sao Vicente, Cape Verde

 2. Hiking to Monte Verde

-It’s by far the best hiking trail of São Vicente.
-Monte Verde (Green Mountain) is the island’s highest mountain and lives up to its name.
+It’s by far the best hiking trail of São Vicente!
+Monte Verde (Green Mountain) is the island’s highest mountain and lives up to its name!
 It’s one of the few places of São Vicente covered with lush green vegetation.
-You get there by aluguer from Praca d’Estrela, Mindelo (see map).
+You get there by aluguer (collective taxi) from Praca d’Estrela, Mindelo.

 The driver will drop you off on the road to Salamansa/Bahía das Gatas.
 Monte Verde is towering just in front of you.
-A paved road takes you up to its peak covered by antennas and parabolas.
-It’s an easy hike and it takes you about 2 hours to get there.
+A paved road will take you up to its peak covered by antennas and parabolas.
+It’s an easy hike and it will take you about 2 hours to get there.

 For those who still want to hike around, I can recommend Monte Cara (Face Hill).
 It got its name due to its lines resembling apparently the profile of George Washington.

 3. Swimming and Dancing in Bahia das Gatas